top of page

 The Entrust Staffordshire Music Service offer free lessons to disadvantaged children, as do most other music services.
 This means in the world today, the potential for growth in music, based on students living the most challenging of lives, is huge!

 As a final thought, I want to make an offer.
-Regardless of gender, race or age, if you have a desire to play solo euphonium in a top brass band, get in touch with me, I will personally help you attend a rehearsal with Grimethorpe Colliery in order for you to see what it is like.
+Regardless of gender, race or age, if you have a desire to play solo euphonium in a top brass band, get in touch with me, I will personally help you attend a rehearsal with Grimethorpe Colliery or another top band in order for you to see what it is like.
 I wouldn't recommend this to anyone below grade 8 standard.
 That should be your initial benchmark and a way to show that you have potential.
-If you want a lesson with me, just get in touch.

 No matter your background, your race, sex or age, you can achieve anything that has been achieved by anyone else.